-The MCA has issued General Circular No. 20/2020 dated 5th May, 2020 read with other relevant circulars, including General Circular No. 10/2022 dated 28th December, 2022 and the SEBI has issued Circular No. SEBI/HO/CFD/CMD1/CIR/P/2020/79 dated 12th May, 2020, read with other relevant circulars, including Circular No. SEBI/HO/CFD/PoD-2/P/CIR/2023/4 dated 5th January, 2023, in relation to 'Relaxation from compliance with certain provisions of the SEBI Listing Regulations relaxing the requirement of dispatching physical copies of the Annual Report and the Notice convening the AGM to Shareholders.
-Members who wish to have physical copy may write to the Chief Executive Officer / Company Secretary of the Company at veenu.singla@kotak.com/subhadra.atanur@kotak.com or submit a written request to the Registered Office of the Company.
-In accordance with the aforesaid circulars, the weblink of the Annual Report and the Notice convening the AGM of the Company is being sent in electronic mode only to members whose e-mail address is registered with the Company or the Depository Participant(s).
-Those members, whose email address is not registered with the Company or with their respective Depository Participant(s) and who wish to receive the Notice of the AGM and the Annual Report for the financial year ended 31st March, 2024, can get their email address registered by following the steps as detailed in the Notice convening the AGM.
-The Annual Report of your Company is available on the Company's website viz., URL: https://kidfl.kotak.com/annual-reports.html
+The MCA has issued General Circular No. 20/2020 dated 5th May, 2020 read with other relevant circulars, including General Circular No. 10/2022 dated 28th December, 2022 and the SEBI has issued Circular No. SEBI/HO/CFD/CMD1/CIR/P/2020/79 dated 12th May, 2020, read with other relevant circulars, including Circular No. SEBI/HO/CFD/PoD-2/P/CIR/2023/4 dated 5th January, 2023, in relation to 'Relaxation from compliance with certain provisions of the SEBI Listing Regulations relaxing the requirement of dispatching physical copies of the Annual Report and the Notice convening the Annual General Meeting ("AGM") to Shareholders.
+Members who wish to have physical copy may write to the Chief Executive Officer / Company Secretary of the Company at arpit.kothari@kotak.com / subhadra.atanur@kotak.com or submit a written request to the Registered Office of the Company.
+In accordance with the aforesaid circulars, the weblink of the Annual Report and the Notice convening the Annual General Meeting ("AGM") of the Company is being sent in electronic mode only to members whose e-mail address is registered with the Company.
+Those members, whose email address is not registered with the Company and who wish to receive the Notice of the AGM and the Annual Report for the financial year ended 31st March, 2025, can get their email address registered by following the steps as detailed in the Notice convening the AGM.
+The Annual Report of your Company is available on the Company's website viz., URL: https://kidfl.kotak.com/annual-reports.html.